 Choose oils from small producers (i.e. “estate bottled”) instead of big trading or retail corporations.
 As with wine, you can trust small wineries more than huge corporations.
 Choose the brands that mention the olive varieties used.
 Again, this is like with wine - can you imagine buying a wine whose label read “very good red wine”?
 Once you are familiar with varieties, you can expect the same flavors and aromas regardless of the brand.
 Some varieties are more aromatic (so, more appropriate for salads) and others may add more character to your recipes.

-The most common olive varieties in Spain are (ordered from more aromatic to more pungent):
+The most common olive varieties used to make oil in Spain are (ordered from more fragant to more pungent):

 Dark bottles or tins are preferred as they protect the oil from light.
 In all cases, keep them in the dark, such as inside a cupboard, and away from heat sources.